gamemanual0/gm0/source/docs/appendix/glossary.rst

             :alt: REV Robotics V-groove bearings riding on 1" extrusion

             REV Robotics V-Groove Bearing riding on 1” extrusion

+    Waterjet cutter
+        A waterjet cutter is a tool which cuts sheet metal and other materials via extremely high pressure water focused into a small stream.
+Waterjet cutters are commonly used in industrial fabrication and can follow preprogrammed instructions to cut patterns, similar to a CNC system.

     West Coast Drivetrain
         West Coast Drivetrain (WCD), is a type of 6 wheel drive drivetrain that